ahmed-salama22/certified-kubernetes-administrator-course/docs/02-Core-Concepts/10-Pods.md

   ![pod3](../../images/pod3.PNG)

 ## Docker Example (Docker Link)
+- in it we need to make all what the pod make but manually where we create a helper for each container and link them with the container and make a map between them

   ![pod4](../../images/pod4.PNG)

 ## How to deploy pods?
 Lets now take a look to create a nginx pod using **`kubectl`**.

-- To deploy a docker container by creating a POD.
+- To deploy a docker container by creating a POD , first it make the pod and deploy the docker container image in it
   ```
   $ kubectl run nginx --image nginx
   ```